-Dr. Fontaine elaborated by saying:
+About Dr. Fontaine

 Due to his expertise in surgically treating mesothelioma, Dr. Fontaine works very closely with other specialized oncologists to ensure patients receive the best care possible.

-Born in Montreal, Quebec with experience practicing medicine in both rural and urban settings across Canada and the United States, Dr. Fontaine brings a unique perspective to treating mesothelioma.
+With experience practicing medicine in both rural and urban settings across Canada and the United States, Dr. Fontaine brings a unique perspective to treating mesothelioma.

 Matched with his specialization in thoracic surgery, Dr. Fontaine’s multicultural background and unique work experience have enabled him to develop and perfect innovative surgical techniques.

-Dr. Fontaine’s medical journey started when he was accepted into medical school at McGill University in Montreal, Quebec.
-After graduation, he moved to the United States to attend Boston University for training in general surgery.
+Dr. Fontaine attended medical school at McGill University in Montreal, Quebec.
+Upon graduation, he moved to the United States to attend Boston University for training in general surgery.

 He returned to the United States to complete his specialization in thoracic surgery at Harvard University, where he graduated as the top thoracic resident at Brigham and Women’s Hospital.

 It was during this time that Dr. Fontaine worked alongside the late Dr. David Sugarbaker, a highly respected mesothelioma specialist, and developed an interest in mesothelioma.